RvNovae/us-ger/README.md

-# us-ger
-My personal keyboard layout
+# US-GER: My personal keyboard layout

 Based on the standard US-Keyboard-Layout with extensions for the German language.